Rates and fees verified as correct at 03 March, 2021. Other information correct at the time of writing. Advertiser disclosure.

 |Product||Monthly premiums available||Maximum no claim discount||Online discount||Choice of repairer|

-While many car insurers will give you the option to pay your premium monthly, this often comes with small additional processing fees.
-And even though you’re paying in monthly installments, most policies are annual commitments.
+While many car insurance providers will give you the option to pay your premium monthly, this often comes with small additional processing fees.
+And even though you’re paying in monthly instalments, most policies are annual commitments.

 Poncho’s rejigging this rigid industry standard with its subscription-style car insurance.
 It resembles other month-to-month subscriptions in that you aren’t charged for the flexible payment schedule.
 You can also cancel without incurring a fee like you might if you were to leave an annual policy before the renewal period.

 The company doesn’t offer an annual option.
 Instead, each month you’ll receive an email renewal notice which addresses any changes – you’ll have access to any new features that month, rather than waiting until an annual renewal – before you sign up for another month of cover.
 If you don’t respond, your cover will be automatically renewed.